CumulusNetworks/docs/content/cumulus-netq-33/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Image-Management.md

 The `netq lcm show images` command also displays a summary of the images uploaded to the LCM repo on the NetQ appliance or VM.

-## Default Cumulus Linux or Cumulus NetQ Version Assignment
+## Default Cumulus Linux or NetQ Version Assignment

-In the NetQ UI, you can assign a specific Cumulus Linux or Cumulus NetQ version as the default version to use during installation or upgrade of switches.
+In the NetQ UI, you can assign a specific Cumulus Linux or NetQ version as the default version to use during installation or upgrade of switches.
 It is recommended that you choose the newest version that you intend to install or upgrade on all, or the majority, of your switches.
 The default selection can be overridden during individual installation and upgrade job creation if an alternate version is needed for a given set of switches.

 ## Missing Images

-You should upload images for each variant of Cumulus Linux and Cumulus NetQ currently installed on the switches in your inventory if you want to support rolling back to a known good version should an installation or upgrade fail.
+You should upload images for each variant of Cumulus Linux and NetQ currently installed on the switches in your inventory if you want to support rolling back to a known good version should an installation or upgrade fail.
 The NetQ UI prompts you to upload any missing images to the repository.

 For example, if you have both Cumulus Linux 3.7.3 and 3.7.11 versions, some running on ARM and some on x86 architectures, then LCM verifies the presence of each of these images.
 If only the 3.7.3 x86, 3.7.3 ARM, and 3.7.11 x86 images are in the repository, the NetQ UI would list the 3.7.11 ARM image as missing.
-For Cumulus NetQ, you need both the `netq-apps` and `netq-agent` packages for each release variant.
+For NetQ, you need both the `netq-apps` and `netq-agent` packages for each release variant.

-If you have specified a default Cumulus Linux and/or Cumulus NetQ version, the NetQ UI also verifies that the necessary versions of the default image are available based on the known switch inventory, and if not, lists those that are missing.
+If you have specified a default Cumulus Linux and/or NetQ version, the NetQ UI also verifies that the necessary versions of the default image are available based on the known switch inventory, and if not, lists those that are missing.

 While it is not required that you upload images that NetQ determines to be missing, not doing so may cause failures when you attempt to upgrade your switches.